manicmaniac/tclenv/README.md

 how it was set.

     $ tclenv version
-    1.9.3-p327 (set by /Users/sam/.tclenv/version)
+    8.6.4 (set by /Users/sam/.tclenv/version)

 ### tclenv rehash

 Installs shims for all Tcl executables known to tclenv (i.e., `~/.tclenv/versions/*/bin/*`).
-Run this command after you install a new version of Tcl, or install a gem that provides commands.
+Run this command after you install a new version of Tcl.

     $ tclenv rehash